 Motherhood is a physical and mental journey.
-The ability for a woman to create a life may never be captured in its full essence — the joy, the pain, the fatigue, the excitement, the worry, the relief.
+The ability of a woman to create a life may never be captured in its full essence — the joy, the pain, the fatigue, the excitement, the worry, the relief.

 One may be hard-pressed to find anyone outside of a mother to better understand pregnancy, but what better way to try to show this than through a maternity shoot?